When I started this website three years ago, I had no idea it would turn into a profitable blog.

 - Free blogs have limited customization options and look unprofessional

 - Having a free blog looks sloppy and gives your visitors the impression that you’re not committed

 - Free blogs are a waste of time because you need to be self-hosted if you want to make make good money

 These limitations can prevent you from growing your blog and making money from your passion.
 That’s why I recommend getting a self-hosted website from the start.
 This ensures that you have the right foundation for your blog to succeed.

 If you want to make money from your blog, freelance or turn your blog into a business someday, then paying for your hosting (such as through Bluehost) is a MUST.
 It’s cheap to get started, and you can run your own advertisements, affiliate links or product sales with a blog using Bluehost.

 You can start your own money-making blog for as little as $2.95/ month.
-Plus, you’ll get a free domain name when you sign up through this link.
+Plus, you’ll get a free domain name when you sign up through my tutorial.